node-fetch/node-fetch/README.md

 - Stay consistent with `window.fetch` API.
 - Make conscious trade-off when following [WHATWG fetch spec][whatwg-fetch] and [stream spec](https://streams.spec.whatwg.org/) implementation details, document known differences.
-- Use native promise, but allow substituting it with [insert your favorite promise library].
+- Use native promise but allow substituting it with [insert your favorite promise library].
-- Use native Node streams for body, on both request and response.
+- Use native Node streams for body on both request and response.
-- Decode content encoding (gzip/deflate) properly, and convert string output (such as `res.text()` and `res.json()`) to UTF-8 automatically.
+- Decode content encoding (gzip/deflate) properly and convert string output (such as `res.text()` and `res.json()`) to UTF-8 automatically.
 - Useful extensions such as timeout, redirect limit, response size limit, [explicit errors](ERROR-HANDLING.md) for troubleshooting.

 ## Difference from client-side fetch